rdlh/orpcore/README.md

 - Clean up the code by making good use of good practices.
 - Redesign the database for more flexibility for future developments.

+Important:
+- The database is built from the intranet.
+An import script will be added.

 ## Dependencies
 ### Internals
 -